mortenivar/Jed-modes/README.aspell.txt

   autoload ("init_aspell", "aspell.sl");

+ You use it by running the "init_aspell" function from a mode hook in your ~/.jedrc, E.g.

+  define text_mode_hook ()
+  {
+    init_aspell ();
+  }

+which will load the mode whenever you edit a text file.

-Also in ~/.jedrc, you may set some customizable variables, exemplified here:
+Also in ~/.jedrc, you may set some customizable variables, exemplified here: with their default values

-  variable Extended_Wordchars = "_";
+  variable Aspell_Extended_Wordchars = "";
-  variable Aspell_Dict = "da" ;
+  variable Aspell_Dict = "" ;
   variable Aspell_Ask_Dictionary = 0;
   variable Aspell_Typo_Color = "red";
   variable Aspell_Flyspell = 1;
   variable Aspell_Use_Replacement_Wordlist = 0;
   variable Aspell_Use_Tabcompletion = 0;
+  variable Aspell_Accept_Compound_Words = 0;
+  variable Aspell_Suggestion_Mode = "fast";
-  variable Aspell_Accept_Compound_Words = 1;
+  variable Aspell_Spellcheck_Buffer_On_Startup = 1;

-First, set this block of variables globally in your ~/.jedrc and then adapt them individually in one or more mode hooks.
+First, set this block of variables globally in your ~/.jedrc with the default values of your choice and then possibly adapt them individually in one or more mode hooks.
+E.g.

+  define mailedit_mode_hook ()
+  {
+    Aspell_Ask_Dictionary = 1;
+    init_aspell ();
+  }

+which would load the mode when editing a mail message and prompt you for a spelling dictionary on start up.
+Note that the Aspell_Ask_Dictionary variable precedes the init_aspell() function.
+Also note that you do not use the "variable" keyword within a mode hook, as it has already been defined outside the mode hook.

-- The first variable, "Extended_Wordchars", is something you may want to set if you want to include some non-standard characters as part of a word.
+- The first variable, "Aspell_Extended_Wordchars", is something you may want to set if you want to include some non-standard characters as part of a word.